 However, with so many bookmakers taking bets, and so many differences in opinion, there are many different prices available for each event.
 When bookmakers put their prices up, if they differ in opinion too much then they will potentially create an arb from which you can profit.

 When it comes to placing an arbitrage bet, you will need to have several accounts with different bookmakers, and you will need to cover the various outcomes with different bookmakers.
 If you have done all your working out correctly then this will leave you with a guaranteed profit after you have covered every possibility.

-To see how an arb works on a two way market, look at the market below, which for this example is a football cup final.
-This is a two way market, where the only possible outcomes are Team A to lift the trophy or Team B to lift the trophy.
+To see how an arb works on a two-way market, look at the market below, which for this example is a football cup final.
+This is a binary market, where the only possible outcomes are Team A to lift the trophy or Team B to lift the trophy.

 Team A vs Team B in the cup final

 - Bookmaker 1 fancies Team A to win the game, they are priced up as favourites.